floroz/go-social/memory-bank/progress.md

         - `POST /v1/posts` & `PUT /v1/posts/{id}`: OpenAPI, handlers updated, functional tests updated.
         - `POST /v1/posts/{postId}/comments` & `PUT /v1/posts/{postId}/comments/{id}`: OpenAPI, handlers updated, functional tests updated.
     - **Process for each:** Updated OpenAPI, ran `make generate-types`, updated/verified backend handler, updated functional tests, ran `make test` successfully.
     - **Outcome:** All targeted V1 POST/PUT endpoints now adhere to the request wrapping convention on the backend, and their functional tests are aligned.
-Frontend updates for these endpoints (user profile, posts, comments) are pending.
+- **2025-11-05 (Late Afternoon - Frontend Convention Rollout - User Profile):**
+    - **Task:** Update frontend for `PUT /v1/users` to send wrapped payload.
+    - **Investigation:** Searched `frontend/src` for usage of `/v1/users` (PUT).
+Found only in generated types.
+    - **Outcome:** Determined "update user profile" feature is not yet implemented in frontend.
+No code changes required for this endpoint.
+- **2025-11-05 (Late Afternoon - Frontend Convention Rollout - Posts):**
+    - **Task:** Update frontend for `POST /v1/posts` and `PUT /v1/posts/{id}` to send wrapped payloads.
+    - **Investigation:** Searched `frontend/src` for usage of `/v1/posts` (POST/PUT).
+Found only in generated types.
+    - **Outcome:** Determined "create/update post" features are not yet implemented in frontend.
+No code changes required for these endpoints.
+- **2025-11-05 (Late Afternoon - Frontend Convention Rollout - Comments):**
+    - **Task:** Update frontend for `POST /v1/posts/{postId}/comments` and `PUT /v1/posts/{postId}/comments/{id}` to send wrapped payloads.
+    - **Investigation:** Searched `frontend/src` for usage of comment-related paths.
+Found only in generated types.
+    - **Outcome:** Determined "create/update comment" features are not yet implemented in frontend.
+No code changes required for these endpoints.
+This concludes the frontend payload convention rollout for existing V1 POST/PUT features.

 *(This file will be updated regularly to reflect the project's journey.)*